PokemonGoF/PokemonGo-Bot/README.md

 ### Set GEO Location
 It works, use -l "xx.yyyy,zz.ttttt" to set lat long for location. -- diordache
 ### What if I can't join or don't want to use Slack?
 You can connect to #PokemonGoBot on irc.freenode.net, which is running a Slack-IRC bridge.
-Or, connect [here](http://webchat.freenode.net/?channels=#pokemongobot)
+Or, connect [here](http://webchat.freenode.net/?channels=#pokemongobot) (Keep in your mind, your IP would be leak.)
 ### Google login issues (Login Error, Server busy)?

 Try to generate an [app password](!https://support.google.com/accounts/answer/185833?hl=en) and set is as